Hospitality Marketing Operations

 Amount of Education Required for Careers Related to Hospitality Marketing Operations

 Some degrees associated with hospitality and recreation marketing operations may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||1.2%|

 |Some College Courses||5.9%|

 In the 2019-2020 academic year, 10 schools offered some type of hospitality and recreation marketing operations program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.